 Damp proofing isn't the same as waterproofing.
 The asphalt coating on the exterior of the foundation won’t prevent water from leaking into your basement.

 Exterior foundation drains eventually clog.
-To waterproof a foundation, it’s standard procedure to install plastic drain lines around the exterior of a foundation.
-But plant roots and silt cause this type of drain to stop working.
+It’s standard procedure to install plastic drain lines around the exterior of a foundation, but plant roots and silt cause this type of drain to stop working.

 In many areas, it’s a code requirement to apply a damp-proofing treatment to the exterior of the foundation.
 The builder is also supposed to install perforated plastic drain pipe near the footing to carry water away from the foundation.
-But these drain lines (aka exterior French drains) don’t end up being very effective.
-They can be crushed during the backfill process.
-And even when installed correctly, these drains clog quickly with silt and plant roots.
-With exterior drains that don’t work and a “waterproof” coating that doesn’t stop water leakage, an exterior coating shouldn’t be your only line of defense against a wet basement.
+Unfortunately, these drain lines (aka exterior French drains) don’t end up being very effective.
+They can be crushed during the backfill process and often clog quickly with silt and plant roots, even when installed correctly.
+With exterior drains that don’t work and a “waterproof” coating that doesn't stop water leakage, an exterior coating shouldn't be your only line of defense against a wet basement.

 Waterproof coatings often fail.
 Moisture seeping through a foundation wall can destroy the bond between the paint and the concrete.